 - Use an Epi-No Childbirth and Pelvic Floor Trainer (not available for purchase in USA).
 This device can be used to prepare for vaginal childbirth starting at 36 weeks of pregnancy.
 This can spark a lot of controversy within the birth community, just like perineal massage.
 However, I’m including it because it has helped many women and there is research indicating it’s effectiveness, which you can read here.
-(I have not used this yet but will write about it specifically sometime in the future.)

 All of these tools are possibilities for connecting more deeply with the pelvic floor and birth portal prior to giving birth.
 They are not here to be a list of things you “should” or “must” do to prepare for physiologic birth.
 Some women will do none of the above and have perfectly intact perineums with minimal trauma after birth and some women will do all of the above and still experience some degree of trauma.
 That is the mystery of birth.
 We cannot plan or prepare for every potential situation.